Percolation-Labs/percolate/README.md

 pip install percolate-db
 ```

-The Python client is optional but its useful to easily ingest data and it also provides a lightweight agentic workflow on top of Pydantic.
+While the Python client is optional, its useful as a way to ingest data.
+It also provides a lightweight agentic workflow that relies on simple Pydantic objects.
 With this you can stream results or handle multi-step reasoning.
 See the docs to learn more about working with Percolate any Python or other languages.

 You can use the Python client to add agents and APIs.
-For example.
 Use the cli to add a test api.
 This assumes you have launched the docker instance or you have connected to another instance of Percolate.

 ```bash
 p8 add api https://petstore.swagger.io/v2/swagger.json --verbs get